-- A good command of English is required of all students attending the University of Oslo.
+- Good command of English is required of all students attending the University of Oslo.
 International students; PhD research fellows and postdoctoral research fellows who are not native speakers of English, must document their proficiency in English by taking one of the following internationally recognised tests:

 - TOEFL – Test of English as a Foreign Language.

 - IELTS – International English Language Testing Service.